getindata/kedro-airflow-k8s/docs/source/03_getting_started/06_aws_fargate.md

 }
 ```

-Also, updating an image requires creating a new vertion of Task Definition that would point to it.
+Also, updating an image requires creating a new version of Task Definition that would point to it.
 You can use the following lines in your CI/CD code to achieve this, keeping the other properties of Task Definition intact ([source](https://github.com/aws/aws-cli/issues/3064#issuecomment-638751296)):

 ```
 export ECR_IMAGE="..."